nbogie/microbit-aframe-example/README.md

 # Pre-requisites

-For the full remote-control
+* a computer running chrome or firefox, sufficiently up-to-date to run A-Frame, and with a usb port with which it will  talk to a micro:bit.
-* a computer running chrome or firefox, sufficiently up-to-date to run A-Frame
+* [Shawn Van Every's p5 SerialControl executable][p5 serialcontrol link]
-* two BBC micro:bits
+* two BBC micro:bits*
 * one usb lead to connect a microbit to your computer (capable of data, not only power)
 * a battery pack for the other of the microbits

-If you only have one micro:bit, a stand-alone "SerialControl" program has been included which still allows you to test, but this micro:bit will have to be plugged into your computer via USB.
+*If you only have one micro:bit, a stand-alone "SerialControl" program has been included which still allows you to test, but this micro:bit will have to be plugged into your computer via USB.
 You might want a longer, softer lead for it!

 # Installation

-1) If you trust it, install [Shawn Van Every's p5 SerialControl executable][p5 serialcontrol link]
+1) If you trust it, install [Shawn Van Every's p5 SerialControl executable][p5 serialcontrol link].
 2) Run the "p5 Serial Control" executable
 3) Download this repo and unzip it if necessary
 4) install [the microbit Radio-Controller][microbit-Radio-Controller hex link] onto your "Remote Control" micro:bit